Light Rail Relay

 • Mile 12.95: Hilltop Red Apple Market

 Seattle's shameful lack of public restrooms means libraries are your safest bet.
-The Beacon Hill Branch is only a block off the course and will be open in time for most runners, as are the Central Library downtown on 4th Ave, and University Branch on Roosevelt.
-Stations from Northgate northward have restrooms.
+The Beacon Hill Branch is only a block off the course and will be open in time for most runners, as will the Central Library downtown on 4th Ave.
+Note that University Branch on Roosevelt is closed until 2026.
+Check the Seattle Public Libraries page for up-to-date info.
+Stations from Northgate northward have restrooms, but they are not always in service.
 Some of the above stores may have restrooms available, and you can zoom into the map to see other restrooms from OpenStreetMap.
 Do not count on access to any restrooms on the UW campus on weekends.

 All teams